“Go on, You deserve a treat”

 For someone who has spent most of their waking life treating themselves to all the wrong foods, the thought of never-ending temptation over Christmas fills me with dread.
 I’ve really struggled to find balance in the past with my diet.
 Though 2017 has been a real turning point for me with many things, especially with my diet.
 I’m more in control of my diet than ever, I don’t emotionally eat like I used to.
 Although, It has taken me a while to get to this point.
 I’ve listed a few things I’m doing differently this year, so I can enjoy all of the things I love, without going on another shocking binge-fest I will surely regret…

 Get into the mindset

-The last 2 months I’ve been working REALLY hard, pushing myself to get to the gym and eating balanced meals, even when it’s been freezing outside and everything’s telling me to just veg out on the sofa.
-I keep reminding myself that this healthy thing I’m doing is now a lifestyle and not a fad.
+I’ve been working REALLY hard, pushing myself to get to the gym and eating balanced meals, even when it’s been freezing outside and everything’s telling me to just veg out on the sofa.
+I keep reminding myself that this healthy thing I’m doing is now is more of a lifestyle and not a fad.
 I muster up any motivation I can get and tell myself, I’m not about to undo a load of hard work and throw it all away, for the sake of binging when I’m not even hungry.
 Being more mindful and recognising the difference between hunger and compulsive eating, has completely changed my relationship with food.

 Eat what I love

 My previous Christmas’s have seen me consuming a pack of biscuits, a box of chocolates and sweets in one sitting.
 The thing is, I don’t really love these things.
 I just eat them because they’re there and it’s convenient.
 What I do love is cake, potatoes, gravy, wine, cheese and sandwiches made out of whatever savoury food is left over from the dinner.
 My new rule is: Save the tummy space for the things I really enjoy.
 That’ll be red wine then, basically.